breatheco-de/content/src/content/lesson/what-is-the-internet.md

 tags: ["fale"]
 ---

-## It all makes sense if we go back in time…
+## It all makes sense when we go back in time…

 If everything is a text document, how is it possible to have websites so amazing like Facebook, Youtube, etc?